Heappl/simple_linux_dev/README.md

 * To compile and load kernel: **make load**  (will require sudo password to load the module)
 * To unload kernel: **make unload** (will require sudo as well)

+It isn't polished as much as I wished, some parts could use some more touch.